 One protecting group strategy for nitrogen we’ve explored already is the Gabriel synthesis, which uses phthalimide (you can think of a phthalimide as a protected nitrogen).
 This has actually been used to synthesize Gly-Gly (“glycylglycine”) [Note 2] !
 One of the problems, however, is that relatively harsh conditions (ample heat) are required to both install and remove the phthalimide group, and this is not a very healthy environment for the survival of sensitive, chiral amino acids, which can easily racemize.

 Another potential choice is to protect the nitrogen as an amide, but cleavage amides can require harsh conditions too.
-Furthermore, since we are trying to forge an amide bond (peptide) here anyway, we might have selectivity problems with its removal – destroying the village in order to save it. [advanced note]
+Furthermore, since we are trying to forge an amide bond (peptide) here anyway, we might have selectivity problems with its removal – destroying the village in order to save it.
+[Note 3]

 The most popular choice of protecting group for amine nitrogen is the carbamate functional group.
 A carbamate looks like the bastard child of an ester and an amide, with N and O flanking a carbonyl.

 The nitrogen of a carbamate is relatively non-nucleophilic, and furthermore, carbamates are: